-- Work with Contractor to continuously monitor demographics and outcomes, and to create any necessary quality improvement plans - 2.
-Assist with achieving desired program outcomes and improving those outcomes - 3.
-Communicate with Contractor in a timely manner when additional data metrics are determined - 4.
-Work with Contracted providers to continually improve on performance targets - 5.
-Work with Contractor to identify strengths and weaknesses apparent in programming through data - 6.
-Review and identify strengths and weaknesses from participant feedback report with Contractor - 7.
-Monitor for Contract compliance
+- 1. Work with Contractor to continuously monitor demographics and outcomes, and to create any necessary quality improvement plans. - 2.
+Assist with achieving desired program outcomes and improving those outcomes. - 3.
+Communicate with Contractor in a timely manner when additional data metrics are determined. - 4.
+Use HMIS data to create and provide semi-annual "progress report" to Contractor. - 5.
+Work with Contracted providers to continually improve on performance targets. - 6.
+Work with Contractor to identify strengths and weaknesses apparent in programming through data.

+- 7. Review and identify strengths and weaknesses from participant feedback report with Contractor. - 8.
+Monitor for contract compliance.